 Historic Preservation, Post-Baccalaureate Certificate

-In addition to the application materials required by The Graduate School, applicants must submit an approximately 750-word personal statement.
-A resume is encouraged.
-A writing sample is optional.
+In addition to the application materials required by the Graduate School, applicants must submit a 750-word personal statement.

 Required: 15 credit hours